-- A QA/QC audit has detected a problem which affects data back into an earlier verification period. - Long-term analysis has detected an anomaly between expected and measured trends which requires further investigation and possible data correction.
+- A QA/QC audit has detected a problem which affects data from earlier verification periods. - Long-term analysis has detected an anomaly between expected and measured trends which requires further investigation and possible data correction.
 This was the case with 2000-2008 particulate monitoring data in the UK national network. - Further research comes to light which indicates that new or tighter QA/QC criteria are required to meet the data quality objectives.
 This may require review and revision of historical data by applying the new criteria.